 The endearing but contentious inhabitants of a rural village in Provence, France have been without a baker for seven weeks.
-Aimable the baker arrives in the village with his young wife Genevieve.
+Amiable, the baker, arrives in the village with his young wife Genevieve.
 Everything seems delicious again - until a young, strapping local handyman seduces Genevieve away from her older husband.
-Aimable crumbles - and so does his bread making abilities.
+Amiable crumbles - and so does his bread making abilities.
 Driven to distraction by breadlessness, the villagers lure Genevieve back.

 The show features beautiful music and lyrics by Stephen Schwartz - the man who penned the magical Broadway and West End hit show "Wicked".

 Schwartz is also known for the musical "Godspell" and for the scores featured in the

 Disney films "Pocahontas" and "The Prince of Egypt”.

 The Baker’s Wife is a show full of humour and memorable tunes.

 NODA REPORT for THE BAKER’S WIFE April 2009…….

 The minute you walked into the building you were transported to a café in a small French village.
 A charming atmosphere had been very well created by appropriate costumes, furniture and props and a clever stage set.

 The production was strongly cast and even the smallest roles were extremely well performed.
 The show is not written for a large chorus, but the director cleverly integrated all the company into the plot with everyone completely part of the story, playing consistent and often amusing characterisations.